paulogomes-wd/playing-around/html-css-js/css-grid/README.md

 * Aligning and Justifying Items
 --> "align-items" or "align-self" are used to orgarnize vertically and "justify-items" or "justify-self" are used to organize horizontally

+* Grid Areas
+--> "grid-area: area-alias" allows us to define grid areas and define its positions so we can use it at the "grid-template-areas" property
+* grid-template-areas: " ............. " (It is basically used as a "bitmap")

+* The lessons 9 and 10 give greats examples of implementing/using grid areas (amazing course)